 - John O’Neill & Julie Roller as tour leaders

-- Services of an English speaking professional Turkish tour guide
+- Services of an English-speaking Turkish tour guide

-- Entrance fees to the sites mentioned in the itinerary
+- Entrance fees to museums and archeological sites

 - International flights